pchain-org/pchain/README.md

 ### How To Delegate Your Stake

 To learn how to delegate your PI to validators to receive rewards, read [How To Delegate or Stake](https://pliangroup.gitbook.io/plian/using-the-blockchain/delegating-or-staking)

+### no_oos

+This branch is to supply another way to save epoch-reward with reward-trie instead of current OOS(Out-Of-Storage) mechanism.
+OOS works well and saves a lot of disk storage, but it is not possible to check data consistence with every block during synchronization.
+With current OOS, the data corruption only revealed when there is a 'Bad Block' error, but the cause was rooted likely long before.

+This branch of pchain-client generates one unique hash for each block's epoch reward, this could help check data consistence for every block.
+Not add the consistence check for synchronization/catchup yet, but here has the base.

+This branch of pchain-client consumes more disk storage than OOS because of saving epoch reward for every block.
+But with some logic/code changes, the disk consumption is much accepable than before.